sQu4rks/DEVNET-1970/sections/02-config_diff/Readme.md

 - 02-config_diff
   |- testbed.yaml
 ```
 3. Make sure that you are inside of the `02-config_diff` folder.
-We'll now instruct pyats to learn the `config` feature of all the devices in the testbed we specify using the `--testbed-file` option.
+We will now instruct pyATS to learn the `config` feature of all the devices in the testbed we specify using the `--testbed-file` option.
 The output is then saved into a folder called `old`.
 ```
 $ genie learn config --testbed-file testbed.yaml --output old
 ```

 Let's pause here for a second and explain what a *feature* is.
-In pyATS, a devices functionality is modled into a set of *features*.
-An example for a *feature* is our config which captures the entire devices current running configuration but if you have a routing protocol like OSPF or BGP configured on your device, these are *features* that could be learned as well(`genie learn bgp --testbed-file testbed.yaml --output bgp_only` - This won't work on the sandbox since BGP is not configured there).
+In pyATS, a device's functionality is modeled into a set of *features*.
+An example of a *feature* is our config, which captures the entire device's current running configuration.
+But if you have a routing protocol like OSPF or BGP configured on your device, these are *features* that could be learned as well (`genie learn bgp --testbed-file testbed.yaml --output bgp_only` - This won't work on the sandbox since BGP is not configured there).

-When we instruct pyATS to *learn* a feature,your devices BGP configuration for example, pyATS will issue a set of commands to the device and retrieve all information of your BGP configuration.
-These information are then summarized into a computer-readble structured data file.
+When we instruct pyATS to *learn* a feature, your device's BGP configuration for example, pyATS will issue a set of commands to the device and retrieve all information of your BGP configuration.
+This information is then summarized into a computer-readable structured data file.

-Let's have a look at each of the files that has been created.
+Let's have a look at each of the files that have been created.
 After running the command in step 3, your folder should have the following structure:

 ```
 - 02-config_diff